Comprehensive Social Security Assistance: Residence requirement from one year to seven years

 Before 1 January 2004, any Hong Kong resident was eligible to apply for Comprehensive Social Security Assistance (CSSA) as long as they had been living in Hong Kong for a year.
 However, after 2004, Hong Kong residents were only eligible to apply for CSSA after living in Hong Kong for seven years.
 This was in effect from 2004 to 2013.
 On 17 December 2013, this residence requirement was considered to be unconstitutional by the Hong Kong Court of Final Appeal (CFA).
 Indeed, "the top court ruled that the seven-year residency rule breached Article 36 of the Basic Law, which says every citizen has a right to social welfare benefits under the CSSA scheme."
 Furthermore, the CFA considered that this seven year residence requirement was inconsistent with the one-way permit policy implemented by the Hong Kong government to facilitate family reunions and also to alleviate the overall burden of population ageing.
 Indeed, welcoming new immigrants could help rejuvenating Hong Kong population.

 This shift in CSSA requirement was originally because of Kong Yunming who arrived in Hong Kong from Mainland China in 2005 to rejoin her husband with a one-way permit.
-She stayed in her husband's public housing for the time being, but her husband passed away a few days after her arrival.
+She stayed in her husband's public housing for the time being, but her husband died a few days after her arrival.
 The Housing Authority processed a housing exclusion, and she became homeless.
 Kong Yunming attempted twice to resort to law but her appeals were both dismissed until her case was brought to the CFA.
 Here, the CFA unanimously declared that it was inconsistent with the Basic Law and the residence requirement was changed back to one year.